How to Attract CPG Partners for Your Promotion

 2. Make Products the Hero

-For grocery stores, the best bet is to run a recipe game that features CPG partner products.
+For grocery stores, the best bet is to run a recipe game that features CPG partner products — like in the example I gave earlier.
 For retailers, a gamified hub is a good option.
-You can feature your partner’s products in the hub and increase product views by 3400%.
+You can feature your partner’s products in the hub and increase product views by 4300%.

 An easy way to make sure your promotion offers a ton of value to sponsors is by running a game-based marketing campaign.